bemayer/craftandmint42/documentation/Mathematical and Technical Exploration of Ethereum Blockchain.md

-# Mathematical and Technical Exploration of Ehtereum Blockchain
+# Mathematical and Technical Exploration of Ethereum Blockchain

 ## Hash functions and Merkle Trees